biplasar/hackathon-devops/README.md

 EXAMPLE: ./fetch-webhook.sh ritac041-in
 ```

-* Following script will print all Webhooks which are created through build-config in OCP.
-These webhooks needs to be
+* Following script will delete all components created by this stack
-Configured in respective repositories in GitHub
 ```
 $> ./cleanup.sh <OCP_Namespace>
 EXAMPLE: ./cleanup.sh ritac041-in